Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Spotlight

-I've been giving a lot of thought to the marketing and publicity campaign that my publisher is creating.
-It's pretty spectacular, and I'll share more details about it in upcoming editions of this newsletter.
+I've been giving a lot of thought to the marketing and publicity campaign my new publisher is creating.
+It's pretty spectacular, and I'll share more details about it in coming editions of this newsletter.

 But for now, I'd like to ask an underlying question, which is, Why?
 Why is this book getting the kind of attention I've dreamed of?
 Is it how creative and outside-today's-boxes my new publisher is?
 Is the book itself "better" or "bigger" in some way than my others?